 Recording Process Time & Return

-To avoid wait time, Documents to be recorded, Clerk filings, copy order requests, and vital records certificate requests may still be submitted by any of the following:
+To avoid wait time, documents to be recorded, Clerk filings, copy order requests, and vital records certificate requests may also be submitted by any of the following:

 - Drop box located outside the Clerk Recorder’s Office door.
 Self service forms are available on our forms page and next to the drop box.

 - US Mail or Express mail